ARM-software/abi-aa/design-documents/atomics-ABI.rst

 - We need to choose a baseline ABI (a set of mappings), that is compatible for all versions of the Armv8 architecture.
 - The mappings should cover atomic accesses of various sign, size, and type accessible through C11 atomic operations using compiler profiles.

-The main trade-offs we have identified or have been made aware of are:
+We have identified the following trade-offs:

 - Performance of different mappings versus compatibility with all architectures.
 - Whether certain compiler operations lead to unexpected behaviours.

 As motivated by the use cases expanded upon below:

-- The need for a baseline ABI
+- The need for a baseline ABI.
-- Knowing when an implementation departs from that baseline
+- Knowing when an implementation departs from that baseline.
-- Backwards compatibility of atomics as new mappings are added
+- Backwards compatibility of atomics as new mappings are added.
-- Compatibility between compilers and runtimes
+- Compatibility between compilers and runtimes.
-- The need to constrain optimisations on specific atomic operations
+- The need to constrain optimisations on specific atomic operations.
-- Documenting the interoperable mappings
+- Documenting the interoperable mappings.
 - providing a basis upon which ABI compatibility can be tested.

 References